deepalics0044/forge-premium-report/README.md

+# Description

 This app demonstrates how to add reports in a web application from Premium Reporting APIs.

+### Pre-requisites

+- Forge Account: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/)

+### Setup

+- Create a Forge App with access to the Premium Reporting API, use http://localhost:5500 as redirect URL..
-Clone or download the folder.
+- Clone or download the folder.
 Open the folder inside in Visual Studio Code.
+It's recommended to install [GitHub desktop](https://desktop.github.com/).
+- For this new App, you can use http://localhost:5500 as redirect URL.
+  Take note of the Client ID and Client Secret, those are your API keys that must remain hidden

 ![](sc1.png)

 Update your client_id and client_secret in the login function of index.html